Jelled1st/AdvancedTools/README.md

 Greedy			// Picks a random move, but if there is a jump available, it will pick a random jump

-MonteCarlo    		// Plays an amount of games on every possible move on the current board.
+Monte Carlo    		// Plays an amount of games on every possible move on the current board.
 Then it will play the move
               		// with the highest score (determined on wins).

 MiniMax       		// Recursively loops through all possible board states from the current state and will pick the move
               		// with the best future.
 This is a heavy AI on bigger games than Tic-Tac-Toe, that's why there is depth
               		// implemented which will keep the AI from searching deeper than said depth.

-AlphaBetaPruning  	// Alpha Beta pruning. gets the best move the same way as minimax.
+Alpha Beta Pruning  	// Alpha Beta pruning. gets the best move the same way as minimax.
 However, if a node is unnecessary to
-		 	// 'calculate' it will skip that node, making it faster
+		 	// 'calculate' it will skip that node, making it faster.
+This agent also uses quiescence search

-Alpha			// Combination of Alpha Beta pruning and monte carlo for a relatively fast and good result
+Alpha			// Combination of Alpha Beta pruning, quiescence search and Monte Carlo for a relatively fast and good result